SurendraK11/LastFmDemo/README.md

 Third party libraries are managed by Swift Package Dependencies

-Kingfisher - it allows to bind with UIImageView, which facilitate to download image and show asynchronously.
+Kingfisher - it bind with UIImageView, which facilitate to download image and show asynchronously.

 ### Class definition